awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 The setup phase has these steps:

 1. Creates a new Amazon EC2 launch template version for the Auto Scaling group that's associated with your node group\.
-The new launch template version uses the target AMI or customer\-provided launch template version for the update\.
+The new launch template version uses the target AMI or a custom launch template version for the update\.

 1. Updates the Auto Scaling group to use the latest launch template version\.